schrodingerfu/schrodingerfu.github.io/README.md

 # schrodingerfu.github.io

-So, this is my personal website, hope you like it.
+Hi, this is my personal website, hope you like it.